A Step by Step Guide to 7 Wonders Duel rules, including set up, gameplay and strategy.

 - 31 Coins of varying values.

 7 Wonders Duel puts you at the helm of a civilization, vying for dominance against your opponent’s civilization.

 There are 3 ways to go about proving your civilization is the strongest or hippest in all the lands – military supremacy, scientific supremacy, or a civilian victory.
 I’ll get into how each of these work specifically later on, but for now you just need to know that you have different paths to victory available to you.

 As the game progresses, you build up a city using age cards.
 Every time you clear all the cards in an age from the table, you move into the next age (going up, from I to II to III).
 It’s possible to win a supremacy (scientific or military) victory at any point in the game, which could end things before all the ages are seen.

 If nobody has won by the end of Age III, a civilian victory will occur.
 Whoever has the most victory points at that point wins!

-Foundation: Setting up to Play
+7 Wonders Duel Rules: Setting up to Play

 First, get the game board and lay it out between the two players.
 Position the board to one side of the table, leaving plenty of room in the middle.
 The two ends of the military supremacy track should be pointing towards the two players.
 The final space on each end of the board represents the capital of the player it is closest to.